Asian Markets Rise As China, US Finally Put Pen To Paper On Deal - UrduPoint

 "In the US, investors largely seem to have accepted this pause in escalation and gotten back to focusing on fundamentals, like what the ongoing earnings season tells us about the outlook for the US equity market.

 Asia investors are likely to take the same approach."
-But she added that while the agreement was a big positive, "we should all be aware that headlines about trade, particularly US-China trade, are going to be a constant feature of 2020".
+But, she added, while the agreement was a big positive, "we should all be aware that headlines about trade, particularly US-China trade, are going to be a constant feature of 2020".

 There was also a concern that with the deal already priced into markets, there were few catalysts to drive stocks higher, while "phase two" negotiations -- expected to be the toughest -- are unlikely to start in earnest until after November's US presidential elections.